jam7/chromebrew/README.md

 -------

 Copyright 2013-2017 Michal Siwek and [all the awesome contributors](https://github.com/skycocker/chromebrew/graphs/contributors).
+Copyright 2016-2017 Kazushi (Jam) Marukawa, ARM related stuff and local modifications.

 This project including all of its source files is released under the terms of [GNU General Public License (version 3 or later)](http://www.gnu.org/licenses/gpl.txt).

+Thanks Davy for [putting pre-compiled gcc for ARM](http://davy.nyacom.net/cros-arm-dev.html).
+It was the beginning of chromebrew for ARM.